- Less is more.

 5. Don’t make an Objective Statement

 Objective statements are so outdated and pointless.
 Unless the recruiter specifically asks for one there is no need to include one.
 They tend to be largely meaningless, and they take up precious real estate on your single page of space that you need to use to fill with all of your relevant skills and qualifications.
-This might be a bit of an unusual resume tip since some employers are quite attached to their opening statements, but they objectives contribute anything to your chances of getting an interview.
+This might be a bit of an unusual resume tip since some employers are quite attached to their opening statements, but do their objectives contribute anything to your chances of getting an interview.

 6. Focus on Your Training and Education